 The Center for Gene Regulation in Health and Disease (GRHD) at Cleveland State University was launched in 2008 with a grant from the Ohio Third Frontier Commission’s Ohio Research Scholars Program.
 This program was designed to contribute to the growth of Ohio's research enterprise and support the economic development priorities of the state.
-GRHD was recognized as a Center of Excellence at CSU by the Ohio Board of Regents two years later after its launch.
-At present, GRHD brings together 15 CSU faculty members representing three departments in the College of Sciences and Health Professions.
+GRHD was recognized as a Center of Excellence at CSU by the Ohio Department of Higher Education (formerly known as the Ohio Board of Regents) two years later after its launch.
+At present, GRHD brings together 19 full-time CSU faculty members representing three departments in the College of Sciences and Health Professions.

 The Center focuses on research to improve understanding of biological processes and how malfunction of these processes results in various diseases.
 This research has significant potential to improve our understanding of the mechanisms and specific molecules that control reproductive health and those that control the aging process as well as implications for the diagnosis and treatment of many of the most common diseases found around the world, including heart disease, neurological disease, infectious disease and cancer.